-WalletHub’s survey aimed to find out Americans’ attitudes regarding the Easter holiday this season, including their thoughts on charitable giving, spending, religion and safety in the wake of the COVID-19 pandemic.
+WalletHub’s survey aimed to find out Americans’ attitudes regarding the Easter holiday this season, including their thoughts on charitable giving, spending and religion during this period of high inflation.

 Key Stats

 - Taxes don’t matter as much for church donations.
-72% of people say they don’t consider the tax benefits when making religious donations.
+Nearly 70% of people say they don’t consider the tax benefits when making religious donations.

 Ask the Experts

-Easter is one of the biggest holidays of the year, but it will be drastically different than usual due to the coronavirus pandemic.
-In order to provide further guidance to those who celebrate Easter, WalletHub turned to a panel of experts.
+In order to provide further insight on Easter as high inflation continues to impact the country, WalletHub turned to a panel of experts.
 Click on the experts below to view their bios and responses to the following key questions:

-- How big of an impact has COVID-19 had on church finances?
+- How big of an impact has inflation had on church finances?

 Ask the Experts